 Everybody is responsible for health and safety.
 However, legally, a community-led response can be comparable to an organisation working for a community purpose that has no employees and is considered a volunteer association.
 Therefore if this criteria is met, there is no duty, responsibility or liability under the Health and Safety in the Workplace Act (2015).

-Is volunteering right for me?
-If you have energy, skills, no criminal convictions, mobile phone, email and want to make a difference, fill in our volunteer application form and we'll contact you.
+Is specialised volunteering right for you?
+If you are committed, have a mobile phone, and want to make a difference, fill in our volunteer application form and we'll contact you.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hawke's Bay Emergency Management to ensure that the information on this website is accurate and up to date, Hawke's Bay Emergency Management shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hawke's Bay Emergency Management cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.